 Folkestone’s majestic Town Hall building was completed in 1860.
 Over three levels, it contained offices, a large assembly hall with a public gallery, a magistrates room, and a covered market place at the rear of the building.

-For the next three decades, various public performances and events were held in the assembly hall for the town’s entertainment.
+For the next four decades, various public performances and events were held in the assembly hall for the town’s entertainment.
 Then, in 1896, magician David Devant came to the town with a show unlike anything seen before: a “moving picture”.

 Cinema came to Folkestone Town Hall on the 13th July 1896, when one of the first film screenings in Kent was held in the building.
 The films were made by Robert W. Paul and shown to an astounded audience by magician David Devant, using a Theatograph projector.
 Afterwards, the Folkestone Herald reported that “nothing finer than these have ever been seen in the town.”

 In the early 1900s, the Town Hall continued to show films as a ‘Cinema De Lux’.
 As the popularity of touring film shows continued to increase across the country, the government introduced the Cinematograph Act in 1909, requiring the highly flammable nitrate films and projection equipment to be enclosed in a fire-proof box for public safety.
 This led to the first dedicated cinemas opening in Folkestone.

 Around this time, Folkestone Town Hall had also been closed and was eventually sold off for retail space in the mid-1980s, seemingly putting an end to the venue that had been one of the first to screen films in the town.